 Note: Admission criteria for the re-applicant will be modified.
 Support course criteria (25%) will be replaced with PTHA course GPA.
-If the student withdraws from the program prior to the end of the semester, the grade at that point in time will be the grade for the class.
+If the student withdraws from the program prior to the end of the semester, the grade at that point in time will be the grade for the class and calculated in the application evaluation process.

-Students re-applying to any other semesters of the program will be considered based on:
+Students re-applying will be considered based on:

 - Space availability

 - Performance based on the Professionalism Development Rubric

 - PTHA course GPA

-- Reasons for non-progression (see student Action Plan)
+- Reasons for non-progression (via student Action Plan)

 - Potential for success